-1.2 The Organising Authority will be Rutland Sailing Club and the John Merricks Sailing.
-It will also one of the
+1.2 The Organising Authority will be Rutland Sailing Club and the John Merricks Sailing Trust.
+The event is part of the

-1.3 All boats will be required to sail according to their respective class rules, particularly regarding WEIGHT
+1.3 All boats will be required to sail according to their respective class rules, particularly regarding weight equalising

-EQUALISING rules.
-However, under Rule 87, class rules which permit pumping, rocking and ooching in certain
+rules.
+However, under Rule 87, class rules which permit pumping, rocking and ooching in certain wind conditions

 relating to the competitors, unless otherwise advised in writing prior to the Regatta